Home » Advice » Five Reasons To Register A .CO Domain Name Now

-One of the things I noticed lately is the amount of .co domain names sprouting up on the Internet.
-The .co extension stands for Columbia, but it has recently been recognized as a global TLD, which is why the .co is creating so much chatter.
-I just bought my very own .co domain name and I feel that it’s important for other businesses and bloggers to do the same.
+One of the things I’ve noticed lately is the number of .co domain names sprouting up on the Internet.
+The .co extension stands for Columbia, but it has recently been recognized as a global TLD, which is why the .co creates so much chatter.
+I just bought my .co domain name, and I feel it’s important for other businesses and bloggers to do the same.

 It Is Officially An International TLD